Forgiveness- A SENSATION NOVEL by

 The chapter ends with his unexpected instruction on the case which we now learn is a murder case and to Samuel's confession that there is much foolishness to come from his actions and omissions in defending the case.
 The quote comes from Alexander Pope's 'An Essay on Criticism (1711).'

-It seems curious that a good lawyer as Samuel avowedly is ( and we have no reason to doubt him), has been a victim of his own recklessness and we perhaps think he must be overstating his personal culpability.
+It seems at this stage inconceivable that a good lawyer as Samuel avowedly is ( and we have no reason to doubt him), has been a victim of his own recklessness and we perhaps think he must be overstating his personal culpability.

 Chapter 3